 This tour is with a kids-friendly guide in the secret corners of Athens during a fun interactive tour.
 There will be lots of games such as riddle-solving, clue-hunting, storytelling, and creative art and crafts activities.
 For information and booking, please click here.

-Top things to see and do in Athens with children: Watch the Change of the Guards
+Athens with children: watch the Change of the Guards

 In front of the Parliament at Syntagma square lies the Monument of the Unknown Soldier.
 It is guarded around the clock by two men wearing traditional uniform called Evzones.
 Every hour takes place the ceremony of the Changing of the Guards.
 I had a chance to visit the headquarters of the Evzones and learn more about their history, education and current role.
 Read more about my experience and these special soldiers in this blog post.